 An information of felony or an indictment shall not be amended by an information of misdemeanor within the existing case.
-To accomplish this, the original case shall be dismissed without prejudice and the charges filed in a new case initiated by an information of misdemeanor.
+To accomplish this, the original case shall be dismissed without prejudice and the charges submitted for filing in a new case initiated by an information of misdemeanor.